Children of the Corn II: The Final Sacrifice: Release

 After Children of the Corn II wrapped back-to-back production with Hellraiser III: Hell on Earth the producers brought the films to Bob and Harvey Weinstein who had recently rebranded their genre label, Millimeter Films, to Dimension Films with both films being the earliest releases from the label.

-Children of the Corn II: The Final Sacrifice was released in the US on January 29, 1993.
+Children of the Corn II was originally scheduled to be released in the US on June 26, 1992, however its release date was postponed to October 2, 1992, and eventually postponed until January 1993 due to Miramax adding additional special effects to the move.Children of the Corn II: The Final Sacrifice was released in theaters on January 29, 1993.
 It made $2.7 million in its opening weekend and eventually grossed a total of $6,980,986 in the US.

 The Canadian and European home video releases feature a slightly different musical score, and is missing the CGI sequence in the middle of the film.

 Reception

 On the review aggregator website Rotten Tomatoes, Children of the Corn II holds a 30% approval rating based on 10 critic reviews, with an average rating of 4.1/10.

 Joseph Ornelas of Collider described the film as "so-bad-it's-good", saying, "Whatever way you slice it, Children of the Corn II: The Final Sacrifice defies all logic and every rule of good storytelling, failing its way to the top to utterly delightful effect."